-(i).
-Any single luminaire with a single lamp or set of lamps rated at a total of 1800 lumens or less, and all single flood or spot luminaries with a lamp or set of lamps rated at 900 lumens or less, may be used without restriction to light distribution or mounting height, except that if any luminaire of 900 lumens or less is aimed, directed, or focused so as to cause direct light from the luminaire to be directed toward residential buildings on adjacent or nearby land, or to create glare perceptible to persons operating motor vehicles on public ways, the luminaire shall be redirected or its light controlled, as necessary, to eliminate such conditions.
+- (i).
+Any single luminaire with a single lamp or set of lamps rated at a total of 1800 lumens or less, and all single flood or spot luminaries with a lamp or set of lamps rated at 900 lumens or less, may be used without restriction to light distribution or mounting height, except that if any luminaire of 900 lumens or less is aimed, directed, or focused so as to cause direct light from the luminaire to be directed toward residential buildings on adjacent or nearby land, or to create glare perceptible to persons operating motor vehicles on public ways, the luminaire shall be redirected or its light controlled, as necessary, to eliminate such conditions. - (ii).
+Decorative and/or ornamental light fixtures (i.e. lantern style, exposed bulbs, bollard light fixtures, etc.) for specific districts or projects may be permitted, on a case-by-case basis, with a waiver request approval, and shall meet the following uplight requirements:

-(ii).
-All hazard warning luminaries required by federal agencies are exempt from the requirements of this regulation to the extent that federal requirements cannot otherwise be achieved.

-(iii).
-Outdoor light fixtures producing light directly by the combustion of fossil fuels, (kerosene, gas, etc.), are exempt from the requirements of this regulation.

-(5).
+Lighting Zone and Maximum Uplighting Rating:

+LZ0 = U0,

+LZ1 = U0.

+LZ2 = U1

+LZ3 = U3

+- (iii).
+All hazard warning luminaries required by federal agencies are exempt from the requirements of this regulation to the extent that federal requirements cannot otherwise be achieved. - (iv).
+Outdoor light fixtures producing light directly by the combustion of fossil fuels, (kerosene, gas, etc.), are exempt from the requirements of this regulation. - (v).
+Replacement (in kind) of existing light fixtures, including wattage and/or luminaries - (vi).
+Lighting reductions are not required for any of the following: - a.
+With the exception of landscape lighting, lighting for residential properties including multiple residential properties not having common areas. - b.
+Code required lighting for steps, stairs, walkways, and building entrances. - c.
+When in the opinion of the Board, lighting levels must be maintained. - d.
+Motion activated lighting. - e.
+Lighting governed by special use permit in which times of operation are specifically identified. - f.
+Businesses that have been approved to operate on a 24-hour basis.

+(E).
+Prohibited Lighting in All Districts:

+- (i) All types of flashing, blinking, rotating and revolving, moving or apparently moving light sources intended to attract attention to a business location are prohibited.
+Searchlights and laser beam lights for attracting attention are also prohibited - (ii) Any changes made to the display of any sign which occurs more often than once in a twenty (20) minute period, with the exception of a time/temperature display. - (5).
 Parking Lot Lighting: Parking lot lighting shall be designed to provide the minimum lighting necessary to ensure adequate vision and comfort in parking areas, and to not cause glare or direct illumination onto adjacent properties or streets.
-Such lighting shall be subject to the following requirements.

-(A).
-All lighting fixtures serving parking lots shall be full cut-off fixtures (luminaries).
-Metal halide lamps are preferred for color rendition.
+All parking lot lighting shall be subject to the following requirements. - (A).
+All lighting fixtures serving parking lots shall have no light emitted above 90 degrees.
+Metal halide and LED lamps are preferred for color rendition. - (B).

-(B).
 Light poles should be incorporated within planting areas or landscape islands to avoid damage from vehicles and plows.

-(C).
-Should the design for a particular site suggest the use of parking lot lighting fixtures of a particular "period" or architectural style, as either alternatives or supplements to the lighting described above, the alternative fixtures shall either be "full cut-off fixtures", or the maximum lumens generated by each fixture shall not exceed 2000 (equivalent to a 150 watt incandescent bulb).

-(D).
-Parking lot lighting standards shall be as follows:
+- (C).
+Should the design for a particular site suggest the use of parking lot lighting fixtures of a particular "period" or architectural style, as either alternatives or supplements to the lighting described above, the alternative fixtures shall either have no light emitted above 90 degrees or the maximum lumens generated by each fixture shall not exceed 2000 lumens, (equivalent to a 150 watt incandescent bulb) and shall have a means to control glare. - (D).
+Parking lot lighting standards and calculations shall be as follows: